We all have fond childhood memories of eating passionfruit and, fortunately, it’s one of the easiest fruit to grow in the home garden.

 Watch out for insect pests, especially at flowering time.
 Yates Nature’s Way Insect Spray will control pests like thrips and because it has no withholding period, the fruit can be washed and eaten straight after spraying.
 There’s another sap-sucking pest called, appropriately, passion vine hopper that comes in two forms.
 The juveniles have white fluffy tails and jump away when disturbed.
 The adult looks like a small, flat-winged moth.
 Treat both with Yates Nature’s Way Pyrethrum.

 Passionfruit vines can also be susceptible to fungal and viral diseases.
 Try a copper spray (such as Champ DP) to control fungus, but virus-infected plants can only be pulled out and replaced with a healthy new plant.
 Plan on starting a new passionfruit vine every four or five years.

-This section is brought to you by Garden NZ
+This was brought to you by Garden NZ